eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

 -----------

-Here you can import the CSV file that is written by the :ref:`ykpersgui` [#yubipers]_. privacyIDEA can import all Yubikey modes, either Yubico mode or HOTP mode.
+Here you can import the CSV file that is written by the :ref:`ykpersgui` [#yubipers]_. eduMFA can import all Yubikey modes, either Yubico mode or HOTP mode.

 .. figure:: yubikey.png
    :width: 500